pravega/pravega-grpc-gateway/README.md

 ### Running in Dell EMC Streaming Data Platform (SDP)

 1. Edit the file `charts/pravega-grpc-gateway/values.yaml` as needed.
-You will need to set `pravega.controlle`r and `service.annotations.external-dns.alpha.kubernetes.io/hostname` to match your environment.
+You will need to set `pravega.controller` and `service.annotations.external-dns.alpha.kubernetes.io/hostname` to match your environment.

 2. Build and then deploy using Helm.